Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s DTES Heart of the City Festival

 Wednesday, November 5th, 2025

-• To Mum with Love XO (7:00 pm, Russian Hall) – A heartfelt triple bill of theatre works-How I Met My Mother, The Unbreakable Popsicle Stick Gang, and How I Learned to Sing-exploring caregiving, family bonds and music.
-The admission is pay what you can ($0-$30).
+• To Mum with Love XO (7:00 pm, Russian Hall) – A heartfelt triple bill of theatre works – How I Met My Mother, The Unbreakable Popsicle Stick Gang, and How I Learned to Sing – that explored caregiving, family bonds and music.
+The admission was pay what you could ($0-$30).

 Thursday, November 6th, 2025

-• Indigenous Exhibition and Celebration (6:00 pm, Russian Hall.) – An evening of intergenerational Indigenous dance and drumming with artists such as Larissa Healey and Pavel Desjarlais/Dancing Spirit, alongside shared food and an artisan market.
-The event is free for all ages.
+• Indigenous Exhibition and Celebration (6:00 pm, Russian Hall) – An evening of intergenerational Indigenous dance and drumming with artists such as Larissa Healey and Pavel Desjarlais/Dancing Spirit, alongside shared food and an artisan market.
+The event was free for all ages.

 La Llorona & Sid Chow Tan